 Am I free to manage my fund according to my wishes ?

-- The cooperation agreement you sign with the Foundation defines the members of the steering committee, which must include the founder and/or a representative, a member of representative of the Foundation.
+The cooperation agreement you sign with the Foundation defines the members of the steering committee, which must include the founder and/or a representative, a member or representative of the Foundation.
 You may also decide to include outside experts, family members or friends as committee members

 What is my legal responsibility ?

 Personal Philanthropic funds are independent but have no separate legal personality.
 The Foundation is legally liable for the activities of the funds it hosts.
 It therefore ensures that the recommendations made by the fund’s steering committee are legally sound and aligned with its stated aims.
 The role of the founder(s) is clearly defined in the cooperation agreement.

 Can I make changes to a fund or close it down ?